Josephinum-Research/swagger-ui-map-plugin/README.md

 Run `npm install` and then `npm run dev`.

-For deployment, build the `dist/swagger-ui-map-plugin.js` with `npm run build`
+For deployment, build the `dist/swagger-ui-map-plugin.js` with `npm run build` and run `npm publish --access public` to publish.